leangjia/blender_docs/trunk/blender_docs/manual/video_editing/preview/display_mode.rst

 Chroma Vectorscope
 ==================

-Use this mode judge the quality of the color-distribution and saturation, you can also view a U/V scatter-plot.
+Use this mode to judge the quality of the color-distribution and saturation, you can also view a U/V scatter-plot.

 The picture is converted to YUV-format.
 The U and V values represent the angle of the color.
 For pixel of the picture, one point is plotted in the display at the U and V value position.